 Immediate relief options

 Even if you’re having trouble connecting, reach out to the people who love you.
-They may be able to help you connect, and you may find relief in telling them what you’re experiencing.
+They may be able to help you connect, and you may find relief in telling them what you’re going through.

 Running, swimming, yoga, and kickboxing classes are all great for stress relief, but even just taking a walk around the neighborhood can help flood your brain with endorphins.
 To get the best results, exercise daily.

-For long-term methods treatment and prevention of emotional numbness, follow these tactics:
+For long-term methods of treatment and prevention of emotional numbness, you may want to follow these tactics:

 Learn to identify and express emotions: For those who have been emotionally numb for an extended time, it can be difficult to identify or process different emotions.
-A therapist can help with this.
+A mental health professional can help with this.
 Make an appointment with a professional in your area who can help you tap into your emotions.

-Reach out to the people you love and make an appointment with your doctor.
-They can help you bridge the gap and bring you one step closer to emotional feeling.
+Reach out to the people you love and make an appointment with a mental health professional.
+They can help you bridge the gap and bring you one step closer to feeling your feelings.